deliveroo/deliveroo.engineering/_posts/2019-03-06-shipping-quickly-with-a-large-team.md

 1. How do we name these “aggregators”?
 2. How can we get 6 devs working effectively on building these?

 We weren’t sure what exactly to name them.
 We had good ideas, but they didn’t seem quite right.
-So we derferend the decision.
+So we deferred the decision.
 We deferred it by creating 3 jira tickets, JIRA-111, JIRA-222, JIRA-333 with all of the details required to implement them.
 We established a pattern and an interface in go.
 We created individual interfaces in individual files.
 We named each file after the ticket number.